---

 18 min read | Mersel AI Team | March 13, 2026 | Book a Free Call

-Understanding AI engine mechanics is essential because 60% of all Google searches now end without a click.
-Organic CTR drops by roughly 61% when an AI Overview appears in search results.
-However, buyers who engage with AI-generated answers convert at 4.4 times the rate of standard organic visitors.
-Technical literacy regarding RAG pipelines is the most important skill for modern SEO practitioners.
+On this page: This matters right now because 60% of all Google searches end without a click, and organic CTR drops by roughly 61% when an AI Overview appears.
+The buyers who do engage with AI-generated answers convert at 4.4 times the rate of standard organic visitors.
+Understanding how AI engines read content is no longer optional; it is the most important technical literacy a modern SEO practitioner can develop.

-This article provides a precise, jargon-defined breakdown of the full RAG pipeline and a glossary of core technical terms including tokens, embeddings, vector similarity, and re-ranking.
-It serves as a step-by-step implementation guide for immediate action.
+In this article, you will get a precise, jargon-defined breakdown of the full RAG pipeline, a glossary of the core technical terms (tokens, embeddings, vector similarity, re-ranking), and a step-by-step implementation guide you can act on today.

-# Key Takeaways for AI Search Engine Optimization
+# Key Takeaways: The Technical Framework for AI Search Visibility

 | :--- | :--- | :--- |